UniversityOfHelsinkiCS/suoritustarkistin/documentation/moocfi-api-spec.md

 Not batch item results.
 These fail the whole request with HTTP 4xx or 5xx.
 Per-item outcomes, including per-item errors, always return HTTP 200.

 - `malformedRequest` (400): the body is not a JSON array, an item is one the endpoint cannot read, a `requestItemId` is missing or repeated, or the batch is over the size limit.
-The per-item codes describe outcomes for a well-formed item, so a bad shape has nothing to map onto.
 - `unauthorized` (401): missing or invalid credentials.
 - `requestTooLarge` (413): the body is over 5 MB.
 - `serviceTemporarilyUnavailable` (503): Suotar could not read Sisu.
 Every lookup behind these endpoints is batch-wide, so no item is left with an outcome of its own.
 Retry the whole batch; section 3 writes nothing unless every item resolved.